 Week Christian Angela Yu Xiao 2/11/19 Begin rough draft of circuit schematic.
 Put together parts list for design.
 Research material for walking stick/bracelet design.
 2/18/19 Finalize circuit schematic.
 Work on design review presentation.
 Finalize parts list.
 Work on design review presentation.
 Turn in design document.
 Work on design review presentation.
 2/25/19 Finalize and check 1st version PCB design.
 Order PCB on PCBway.
 Order necessary parts and walking stick/bracelet material.
 Research I2C protocol and laser sensor API documentation.
 3/4/19 Load bootloader on ATmega328p chip.
 Start soldering onto PCB to run tests.
 Test components on breadboard.
 Start soldering onto PCB to run tests.
 Begin sensor testing and writing software for sensors.
 3/11/19 Order 2nd version of PCB with revisions if necessary.
 Give final revisions to machine shop for PCB housing and cane assembly.
 Finalize version 1 of sensor controller code and test on microcontroller with vibration motors and sensor.
 3/18/19 Spring break.
 Catch-up week if necessary.
 Spring break.
 Catch-up week if necessary.
 Spring break.
 Catch-up week if necessary.
 3/25/19 Order final version of PCB with revisions if necessary.
 Work on the first prototype for bracelet.
 Assemble and wire sensors on cane for first prototype for cane.
 Begin working on version 2 of sensor code.
 Test code with first cane and bracelet prototype.
 Refine the code based on testing results.
 4/1/19 Revise first prototype of bracelet if necessary.
+Test vibration motor through fabric of bracelet.
+Test sensor placement/angle.
 Revise first prototype of cane if necessary.
 Continue to test and refine code using prototype cane.
-4/8/19 Revise for final prototype of bracelet.
-Revise for final prototype of cane.
+Debug version 2 of sensor code.
+4/8/19 Revise final prototype of bracelet.
+Integrate bracelet with cane system.
+Revise final prototype of cane.
+Test final sensor distance ranges to meet requirements.
 Test code with final bracelet and cane setup.
-4/15/19 Make small revisions based on feedback from Mock Demo.
-Prepare for demonstration.
-Prepare for demonstration.
+Debug code as necessary 4/15/19 Make small revisions based on feedback from Mock Demo.
+Prepare for demonstration and work on system integration and debugging if not completed.
+Prepare for demonstration and work on system integration and debugging if not completed.
 4/22/19 Begin final report.
 Prepare for Mock Presentation.
 Work on final presentation.
 Work on final presentation.
 4/29/19 Final presentation Final presentation Final presentation